spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/radio/README.md

 # radio (atom)

-Create a simple radio button element that allows the user to select one option from a range of options.
+Creates a radio button element that allows the user to select one option from a range of options with not native browser design.